Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Developmental Plasticity-inspired Adaptive Pruning Algorithm

-\textbf{Trace-based BCM synaptic plasticity.} The trace-based BCM is measured by a combination of the pre- and post-synaptic neural spiking traces, the difference between the post-synaptic neural spiking traces and the sliding threshold $\theta$.
-For each batch, the neural spiking trace $S$ is accumulated over the $T$ time window as Eq \ref{t},\ref{tc}, then trace-based BCM of b-th batch is calculated by:
+The trace-based BCM not only calculates the spiking traces in the current epoch, but also considers the historical neuronal traces.
+The synaptic importance is jointly measured by the pre-synaptic and post-synaptic spiking traces.
+In particular, post-synaptic neurons are considered more important, the difference between their spiking trace and the sliding threshold $\theta$ determines the direction of the importance update.
+The trace-based BCM of batch $b$ is calculated by:

-where $S_{pre}^{T}$ and $S_{post}^{T}$ are the pre- and post- spiking trace over $T$ time windows, respectively.
-The sliding threshold $\theta$ is the average of history postsynaptic activity, as shown in Eq \ref{theta}.
-It determines the direction of LTP and LTD synaptic plasticity based on the activity of postsynaptic neurons.
+where $S_{pre}^{T}$ and $S_{post}^{T}$ are the pre- and post-synaptic spiking trace over $T$ timesteps, respectively.
+The sliding threshold $\theta$ is the historical average of post-synaptic neuronal activity, as shown in Eq \ref{theta}.
+It determines the direction of LTP and LTD synaptic plasticity.

 where $Num$ is the number of all the batches experienced from the beginning of learning.
-At the b-th batch in the e-th epoch, $Num$ is the following value:
+At the batch $b$ in the epoch $e$, $Num$ is the following value:

-For each epoch, $BCM^{e}$ is calculated as the sum of all batches:
+where $N_{batch}$ is the number of the batch in an epoch.
+For each epoch, the synaptic importance pruning criteria $BCM^{e}$ is calculated as the sum of all batches: